Eating with Braces

 Fluoride Rinses or Gels

-We recommend that you rinse once a day with Phos-Flur fluoride rinse.
-This can be purchased at our office or a pharmacy.
-We want you to use this rinse once a day, preferably at night before you go to bed.
+We recommend that you rinse once a day with a fluoride rinse.
+We want you to use this once a day, preferably at night before you go to bed.

 Loosening of Teeth